zenodab-bit/GemsZeno/docs/src/tut_configfiles.md

 However, in reality, transmission patterns might be much more complex.
 Custom transmission functions can be used to integrate complex dynamics.

-To use this feature, you need two things:
-- A custom `TransmissionFunction` struct and its accopanying `transmission_probability()` function that provides the rules of how transmission chances are being calculated.
+To use this feature, you need a custom `TransmissionFunction` struct and its accopanying `transmission_probability()` function that provides the rules of how transmission chances are being calculated.
-- a custom config file that specifies the usage of your newly created `TransmissionFunction`

 Here's an example of a custom transmission struct and the required function.
 First, import the `GEMS.transmission_probability` function.